- New Here?

 — Tumaini and Huruma Children’s Homes.
 Tumaini was founded in 1997 by the Riamukurwe Parish, a cluster of 8 Presbyterian churches in an impoverished rural area of Central Kenya.
 This Parish decided something needed to be done about the many children who were starving or undernourished in their community, so they began a feeding program.
 That program grew into a residential orphanage, Tumaini Children’s Home, which now cares for 140 children.
 The parish also runs the Huruma Children’s Home, a nearby facility that houses 78 children.
 Recent mission projects have focused on structural improvements to Huruma, including a new irrigation system, as well as the addition of study room and annex to house several disabled adults at the home.
 Both homes provide food, housing, education and spiritual nurture.
 They are overseen by a Board which consists of the Riamukurwe Parish minister and elders.
 To sponsor a child at Tumaini or Huruma, click here.
 For more information visit www.theoutreachfoundation.org.

-In addition to our long-term mission partners above, support for new mission opportunities are considered as additional funds become available.
-The annual mission offering and proceeds from the Fall Festival are used to support Eastminster missions.
-These funds are dedicated to mission work and funded separately from the general giving fund.
+In addition to our long-term mission partners above, support for new mission opportunities are considered on a regular basis, as additional funds become available.

 To learn more about missions or become more actively involved, email Missions@epres.org.